ZephyrSai/RecycleItems_vision_model/README.md

 1. Install LM Studio and launch it.
 2. Download a Gemma 3 model in LM Studio’s model browser.
 For image inputs, ensure a Vision-capable Gemma 3 variant is downloaded.
 Current model used is "google/gemma-3-4b".
 Change the model reference accordingly.
 3. Start the LM Studio local server (from the Developer tab or CLI) and note the base URL (for example, http://localhost:1234/v1 or http://<LAN-IP>:1234/v1).
-4. Open server.js and set LM_BASE to the correct LM Studio base URL:
+4. Open server.js and set LM_BASE to the correct LM Studio base URL if LMStudio isn't running on the same machine:

 ```js
 // server.js